DevSolar/pdclib/Readme.txt

 Development Status
 ------------------

+Note that pre-v1.0 "releases" are internal milestones only, and that you are strongly encouraged to use the latest source snapshot at all times.

 v0.1 - 2004-12-12
 Freestanding-only C99 implementation without any overlay, and missing the INTN_C() / UINTN_C() macros. <float.h> still has the enquire.c